Navillus-BV/sarahsu-co/src/data/pages/home.md

     content: |-
       **For Organizations**

-      We'll develop and refine an intentional people strategy that aligns and adapts with your business objectives.
+      We'll develop intentional people strategies that align and adapt with your business objectives.
     cta:
       text: Find out how
       url: "/teamcoaching"